openstack/manila/doc/source/contributor/development.environment.rst

 .. note::

-   If using RHEL and yum reports "No package python3-pip available" and "No package git-review available", use the EPEL software repository.
+   If using RHEL and dnf reports "No package python3-pip available" and "No package git-review available", use the EPEL software repository.
    Instructions can be found at `<http://fedoraproject.org/wiki/EPEL/FAQ#howtouse>`_.